dotlang/language/doc/RFE.md

 adder := (x:int)->x+1
 mm := adder(10)
 ```
+No. Bindings at module level must be compile time calculatable.

 ? - Can we have this in module level?
 ```
 processData, storeData := { (x:int)->x+1, (y:int)->y+2 }
 ```
+Yes.